Arthur Weigall: Biography

-Life with Flinders Petrie was notoriously harsh, and after a while Arthur Weigall went to work for Friedrich Wilhelm von Bissing, a German Egyptologist.
-In early 1905 Howard Carter was staying with Arthur Weigall at Saqqara when after an incident with some French tourists, Howard Carter was forced to resign his post as Chief Inspector of Antiquities for Upper Egypt.
-Suddenly, at the age of 25, Arthur Weigall was appointed to replace Howard Carter at Luxor, responsible for protecting and managing the antiquities of a region that extended from Nag Hammadi to the border with Sudan.
+Life with Petrie was notoriously harsh, and after a while Weigall went to work for Friedrich Wilhelm von Bissing, a German Egyptologist.
+In early 1905 Howard Carter was staying with Weigall at Saqqara when, after an incident with some French tourists, Carter was forced to resign his post as Chief Inspector of Antiquities for Upper Egypt.
+Suddenly, at the age of 25, Weigall was appointed to replace Carter at Luxor, responsible for protecting and managing the antiquities of a region that extended from Nag Hammadi to the border with Sudan.

 At Luxor, Weigall threw himself with immense energy into aspects of the job that in his view had been somewhat neglected – the protection and conservation of monuments that were steadily being bought up and moved to Europe and North America.
 He remained in Luxor until 1911.
 This was a time of intense activity for Weigall, both in the field and in writing.
 He participated in the discoveries of KV46 (the tomb of Yuya and Tjuyu), TT8 (the tomb of Kha and Merit), KV55 (a mysterious tomb whose contents are still debated), and KV57 (the tomb of Horemheb).
 Weigall also travelled in the Eastern Desert, wrote a popular biography of Akhenaten, and worked on a Guide to the Antiquities of Upper Egypt.
 He worked with Alan Gardiner on the tombs of the nobles and may well have helped Howard Carter to the placement with Lord Carnarvon that led to the discovery of the tomb of Tutankhamun.
-He was deeply enmeshed in the bureaucratic and social entanglements of Luxor and Cairo, coming into close contact with Flinders Petrie, Gaston Maspero, Theodore Davis, Percy Newberry, Howard Carter and others, and making friends with Sir Ronald Storrs and the wider Edwardian society in Egypt.
+He was deeply enmeshed in the bureaucratic and social entanglements of Luxor and Cairo, coming into close contact with Carter, Flinders Petrie, Gaston Maspero, Theodore Davis, Percy Newberry, and others, and making friends with Sir Ronald Storrs and the wider Edwardian society in Egypt.
 However, a breakdown took him from Egypt, and World War I cut off his plans to create an institute of Egyptology for Egyptians.